| Bowel Care Nutritionists - providing telenutrition support nationwide

 Australians also report going without vital nutritional advice and support.

-Our uniquely qualified nutritionists, Teresa Mitchell-Paterson and Janet Murton are helping to address that need by providing guidance that’s practical, sustainable and evidence based.
+Our uniquely qualified nutritionists, Teresa and Janet are helping to address that need by providing guidance that’s practical, sustainable and evidence based.

 Having had bowel cancer herself, Teresa draws on her personal experience and professional training when helping patients rediscover their appetite for food, during treatment and in recovery.

 “A diagnosis of bowel cancer will involve a change to diet and lifestyle.
 You may not be able to tolerate some of the foods you once enjoyed, and your new bowel habit might be hard to come to terms with,” says Teresa.

 Offering tailored nutritional support, Teresa and Janet can also assist with personalised menu planning and cooking tips, including how to modify your favourite recipes.

-You can email Bowel Cancer Australia's Bowel Care Nutritionist any time for advice.
+You can email Bowel Cancer Australia's Bowel Care Nutritionists any time for advice.

 Please send your questions using the form below and you will receive a response within 5 working days.

 Alternatively, please call Bowel Cancer Australia's Helpline on 1800 555 494.